 This is still over 25% below the peak prices seen 12 years ago.

-There are countless Hamden homeowners that either purchased or refinanced their home while values were much higher and many of these homeowners still owe much more than their homes could sell for now.
+Countless Hamden homeowners either purchased or refinanced while values were much higher and many of these homeowners still owe much more than their homes could sell for now.
 When faced with a relocation or trouble making the payments, selling traditionally is simply not an option.

 As a result, the rate of foreclosures and short sales is extremely high in Hamden, CT.
 The rate of REO (foreclosed, bank owned property) sales and short sales has remained high in Hamden, and actually rose again in 2018: